When I grow up, I want to drive a digger…what does that take?

 Good understanding of spoken and written English

-Once you have your CITB Health, Safety and Environment Test passed you need to achieve an accredited license on the 360° Excavator.
+Once you have your CITB Health, Safety and Environment Test passed, you need to achieve an accredited license on the 360° Excavator.
 This could be the CPCS A59a Excavator 360° Tracked: Above and Below 10 tonnes course or the NPORS N202 360° Excavator course.
 These are held across the country by many plant training providers and can even be held on-site with NPORS.
-Costing between £1800 – £2500, the course is for people with Limited or No Experience in operating 360 degree tracked excavators above 10 Tonnes.
-Once you have completed that, you can apply for your CPCS Red Trained Operator Card.
+Costing between £1800 – £2500, the course is for people with limited or no experience in operating 360 degree tracked excavators above 10 tonnes.
+Once you have completed that, you will be eligible to apply for your CPCS or NPORS Red Trained Operator Card.
 Choosing the correct scheme is a lot more important now as NPORS has caught up to CPCS in terms of accreditation.

 You are good to go!

 This will enable you to drive and operate 360 excavators as hired in plant.
 The responsibility for competency of the operators of plant is down to the site controller.
 Unless you plant to take plant or equipment onto the public highway.
 Then the plant operator will require a road driving licence.
 At which stage the plant should also comply with road traffic legislation.
 The plant will also have to have the correct insurance product in place.

 If you are looking to hire a 1.5 digger for a domestic job, then you will need to be able to display a modicum of common sense and ability to be a responsible adult.

 To sum it up

 You can be the digger driver, you can forge a career as an excavator operator.
 We can even source your training for you.
 And when you’ve got your shiny new certificates, remember that it was PAL Hire that set you on your path.